neelsmith/greek/README.md

 ## Using, building and test

 `greek` is compiled for both the JVM and ScalaJS using scala versions 2.10, 2.11 and 2.12.
+Binaries for all platforms are available from jcenter.

 If you are using sbt, include `Resolver.jcenterRepo` in your list of resolvers

     resolvers += Resolver.jcenterRepo

  and add this to your library dependencies:

     "edu.holycross.shot" %% "greek" % "1.0.0"